bzminer/bzminer/README.md

 - `uptime` - The time the device has been mining without stopping or resetting
 - `cfg` - The device configuration. eg. i6 = intensity 6
 - `a/r/i` - Accepted/Rejected/Invalid shares
-- `avg` - Average time between each share
+- `tbs` - Average time between shares
 - `eff` - Efficiency, in the units of hashes per watt
 - `pool mh` - Estimated effective hashrate based on pool difficulty and shares found (effective/current hashrate on some pools)
 - `miner mh` - Current miner speed (reported hashrate on some pools)